NiklasPeterson/NiklasPeterson/README.md

 # Hello, I'm Niklas Peterson 👋🏽
-I'm a product designer from Sweden 🇸🇪 A part from designing I also like to code every now and then, currently learning about Discord bots.<br />
+I'm a product designer from Sweden 🇸🇪<br/>
+A part from designing I also like to code every now and then, currently learning about Discord bots.<br />
-____
+__

-Designing WEB3 tools for artists, designers and creators at [Bueno](https://bueno.art/).<br />
+Working at [Bueno](https://bueno.art/) were I design WEB3 tools for artists, designers and creators.<br />

 [My personal website &rarr;](https://niklaspeterson.com/) <br />
 [Follow me on Twitter &rarr;](https://twitter.com/niklas_peterson) <br />